 For the past eleven years I have been lucky enough to be at the right time in the right place and with the help of very talented people we managed to produce some truly amazing work, I feel fortunate enough to have built my career in a time in which the craft was more valuable than ever, but even more important has been the role of certain tools that enabled us to produce that work.

-But in the midst of that moment the extremely talented development team behind XSI created ICE which revolutionised how us Softimage artists work.
+Interestingly enough, in the the midst of that moment the extremely talented development team behind XSI created ICE which revolutionised how us Softimage artists work and opened the future of traditional tools to procedural approaches.

 The sum of workflow and artist friendly interface combined with a graphical approach to effects construction let to a surge in the quality and output of tiny teams that were suddenly able to compete with much bigger post houses.